-One of the coolest gifts you can give yourself is to have something fun to do, and learn something new everyday.
-And you can do that by getting yourself an All-Access Pass to Masterclass.
+One of the coolest gifts you can give yourself is to have something fun to do and learn something new every day.
+And you can do that by getting yourself an Annual Membership to Masterclass.

 You want to make the most out of your time in retirement and challenging and educating yourself is the best way to do just that.